 College admissions – it’s decision time.

-If you're like most college-bound high school seniors, you spent the last 12 months visiting colleges, researching schools for the "best fit," completing admission applications, pouring your heart into college admission essays, and asking people to write letters of recommendation on your behalf.
-And now you're waiting to hear whether you are: Accepted.
+Like most college-bound high school seniors, you spent the last 12 months visiting colleges, researching schools for the “best fit,” completing admission applications, pouring your heart into college admission essays, and asking people to write letters of recommendation on your behalf.
+And now you’re waiting to hear whether you are: Accepted.
 Denied.
 Wait-listed.

 Accepted.
 That’s the easy one and it’s even better if you’re accepted at more than one college because then you get to choose where to go to college.

 Denied.
 That’s the big OUCH.
 It hurts to be rejected by anyone and especially by a college you really wanted to attend.